Master Etcher & Judaica Artist

 Few are willing to work in such a complex medium as etching.
 It takes nearly three months to complete one plate and each print may use five, six, even seven plates.
 Then there is additional hand-coloring.

 Mr. Ebgi has been called a visionary whose imagination combines warmth, sensitivity and light and gives the complexities of Jewish life a universal structure.
-If art possesses the power to bring smiles of joy to individuals and foster peace among nations, then Mr. Ebgi's artistic creations are undeniably contributors to this cause.
+If art possesses the power to bring smiles of joy to individuals and foster peace among nations, then Mr. Ebgi's artistic creations are undeniably contributors to this worthy cause.

 One reason I'm able to have such intricate coloring in my etchings is a technique I found for applying up to twenty colors at once.
 But that's a secret.